-How does the Administration's conventional arms transfer policy address human rights concerns?
+How does the current Administration's conventional arms transfer policy address human rights considerations?

 Pursuant to a national security presidential memorandum of April 19, 2018, U.S. arms transfer decisions must take into consideration several factors, including "human rights and international humanitarian law."
+Specified considerations include the risk that an arms transfer would contribute to abuses of human rights, including acts of gender-based violence and acts of violence against children.
 The memorandum prohibits transfers of conventional arms if the U.S. government has "actual knowledge at the time of authorization" that such a transfer "will be used" to commit genocide, crimes against humanity, or certain human rights violations in breach of the Geneva Conventions.